A Letter to Doris, the Mistress

 We learn exactly who we are in the moment we realise we deserved better than both of you.

-my letter to you isn’t about anger.
+So Doris, my letter to you isn’t about anger.
 It’s about clarity.

 You can have the version of him you got; the secret version, the dishonest version, the escapist version, the one who needed to sneak around to feel powerful.